FAIRChemistry/CaliPytion/specifications/CalibrationModel.md

   - Description: Device object, containing information about the analytic device
 - standard
   - Type: Standard
-  - Description: Standard data of the analyte
+  - Description: Standard data of the species
   - Multiple: True
 - spectrum
   - Type: Spectrum
-  - Description: Spectrum data of the analyte
+  - Description: Spectrum data of the species

 ### Device